IsaacWoods/poplar/book/kernel/syscalls.md

  - `0` if the system call succeeded
  - `1` if the string was too long
  - `2` if the string was not valid UTF-8
+ - `3` if the task making the syscall doesn't have the `EarlyLogging` capability